artstorm/paypal-donations/readme.txt

  * Changed the plugin class name from paypal_donations to Paypal_Donations.

 = Version 1.4.9.4 - 22 May 2011 =
- * Included Norwegian translations by Tore Johnny Bråtveit.
+ * Included Norwegian translations by Tore Johnny BrÃ¥tveit.

 = Version 1.4.9.3 - 18 Apr 2011 =
  * Added Turkish Lira (TRY) to the list of currencies.